Romy London

 Look for soft spots, brown spots, mold, and a sour or rotten smell.
 If the onion feels mushy or slimy, it’s no longer good to use.

-Learning how to tell if an onion is bad is a skill every home cook should have.
-By checking for signs of spoilage, practicing proper storage, and knowing when to toss an onion, you can ensure that your onions stay fresh and flavorful for as long as possible.
+By checking for signs of spoilage, practicing proper storage - and knowing when to toss an onion, you can ensure that your onions stay fresh and flavorful for as long as possible!

-Remember, the best way to avoid bad onions is to start with fresh ones from the grocery store.
 Look for firm onions with papery skin and no visible soft spots or sprouts.
-With a little care, your onions can be a reliable, healthy onion option in your kitchen for a long time.
+And with a little care, your onions can last for a long time.

 Got any onion tips or storage hacks?
 Let me know - I’d love to hear them!